Attorneys with Experience Defending Organized Retail Fraud Charges

 Aiding and Abetting – Organized Retail Fraud can include allegations of Aiding and Abetting.
 A person who assists, encourages, helps, or participates in a criminal act with another person is an aider and abettor.
 A person who aids and abets someone committing a crime in Michigan is just as guilty as those who primarily committed the crime.
 For example, if John drives Bob to rob a store while armed, John is just as guilty as Bob, even though he did not go into the store or hold the gun.

 Accessory – Accessory is similar to Aiding and Abetting.
 Typically, an accessory is not present when the crime is committed.
 An accessory either helps plan, prepare, or encourage the commission of the offense.
-A person who assists after the offense is completed, such as cleaning up the crime scene or disposing of evidence, is called an Accessory After the Fact.
+A person who assists the primary defendant after the offense is completed, such as by cleaning up the crime scene or disposing of evidence, is called an Accessory After the Fact.

 Conspiracy – Organized Retail Fraud always involves a conspiracy.
 The prosecution can charge a conspiracy as a separate offense.
 A conspiracy is an agreement between two or more people to commit a crime.